 Enjoy his live performance of “I’m a One Woman Man” below!

 Despite George’s career rebound, his still wrestled with his personal demons.
 “George was the sweetest man you could meet.
-But when George would drink, there was a devil that jumped inside of him,” Nancy admitted to the Tennessean in a 2015 interview
+But when George would drink, there was a devil that jumped inside of him,” Nancy admitted to the Tennessean in a 2015 interview.

 After pleading again with George to quit drinking for good, “He said, ‘Let me go in our pasture and pray to God to hit me in the head with a sledgehammer.’
 And He did.
 The next thing I know, George had hit a bridge,” Nancy recalled.

 In 1999, an impaired George Jones ran his SUV into a bridge near his home, suffering a lacerated liver and a severely bruised lung.
-After spending 13 days trapped in the hospital, he made a lasting deal with God.
+After spending 13 days trapped in the hospital, he made a lasting deal with God.“He said, ‘God if you let me get over this, I’ll never touch a cigarette or liquor again,’” Nancy reminisced.
+“I was warm all over.
+This time he meant it.”

 That experience shook him enough to remain sober until his death from hypoxic respiratory failure on April 26, 2013.
 George and Nancy Jones celebrated 30 years of marriage before his passing at age 81.